Harry Männil: Accusations of war crimes

 In November 1989, the Simon Wiesenthal Center asked the Estonian SSR's public prosecutor's office for any information regarding Männil, who they suspected of being a Nazi war criminal.
 In April 1990, Rein Sillar, the chief of Estonian SSR's KGB, replied that there was no evidence about Männil, and all possibilities for obtaining such evidence had been exhausted.
 In December 1993, Efraim Zuroff, the director of the Simon Wiesenthal Center, mailed a letter of complaint to Lennart Meri, the President of Estonia.
 He asked for Harry Männil to be removed from his position on the council of Baltic Institute for Strategic and International Studies.
 In reaction, Henry Kissinger – not wanting to be on the same council with a suspected war criminal – left the council in January 1994.
 Following a hearing by the United States government in the same year, Männil's United States visa was revoked.
 In January 1994, Männil wrote to the council's executive director: "These accusations are completely groundless and untrue," he said.
 "I will turn to the judicial authorities of the Estonian Republic for an official investigation based on these accusations."
 In 1995, Estonian investigators combed their files for evidence implicating Männil, but found none.
 Jüri Pihl, the director general of Kaitsepolitsei (Estonian Security Police), commented on Männil's case: "Harry Männil has no connections to any war crimes committed in Estonia during the Second World War; there was nothing criminal in his actions."

 In 2001, the Estonian International Commission for Investigation of Crimes Against Humanity announced that they found no evidence which would indicate Männil had participated in war crimes.
 However, the investigators discovered that seven Jews Männil interrogated were later executed.
 In March 2001, Kaitsepolitsei started investigating Männil's wartime activities at Efraim Zuroff's request.
-After a nearly five-year-long investigation, they concluded that there was no evidence that Männil had participated in war crimes.
+In August 2001, Eesti Ekspress, the largest Estonian weekly, published a caricature depicting Zuroff as a devil receiving Männil's blood into a cup (with the caption "Unwanted guest"), after Zuroff presented his case against Männil to the Estonian Prime Minister Mart Laar.
+After a nearly five-year-long investigation, Kaitsepolitsei concluded that there was no evidence that Männil had participated in war crimes.
 The state prosecutor, Margus Kurm, said that there are no documents or witnesses to prove Männil had participated in executions, arrests, or repressions.
 Regarding those individuals whom Männil had interrogated, Kurm said that there is no evidence that Männil was aware of the detainees being destined for repression or execution.
 Several aspects support the view that Männil was unaware of such possibilities: The interrogations in question took place on September 4 and 5, at which time the Wehrmacht had been in Tallinn for only six days.